KeneanDita/GradeCast/README.md

 * **Machine Learning**: scikit-learn (Random Forest, Logistic Regression), pickle
 * **Utilities**: Bash scripting for setup and automation

-For people looking for the Docker link : <https://hub.docker.com/repository/docker/keneandita/numnet/general>
+For people looking for the Docker link : [Docker link](https://hub.docker.com/repository/docker/keneandita/gradecast/general)

 ~ Note of usage: for people who prefer .py script for training the models, I have made GradeCast.py which will automatically export the required models at their required location.
 Just run the following bash script